 Platelet Rich Plasma (PRP) is an outpatient procedure that involves a procedure to take a small amount of a patient's blood, isolates the platelets and injects the growth factors they release directly into the injured area, where they promote the body's natural healing response.
 The PRP has the benefit of stimulating the release of stem cells from vessel walls further augmenting repair.
 Stem cells are also being directly added to our cartilage regeneration efforts.

-The Stone Clinic primarily uses amniotic stem cells from Amnio Technology. https://amniotechnology.com/products/palingen-inovoflo/.
+For the current clinical trial, The Stone Clinic primarily uses amniotic stem cells from Amnio Technology. https://amniotechnology.com/products/palingen-inovoflo/.

 PalinGen® InovoFlo™ is a human tissue allograft comprised of amniotic fluid components, which include:

 · Fibroblast Growth Factor (FGF)

 · Platelet Derived Growth Factor (PDGF) A & B

 How is amniotic fluid retrieved and chosen for transplantation?

 Amniotic fluid is collected from young, healthy mothers who donate the tissue at C-sections.
 All mothers (aged 18-45 years) are screened prior to consent and all components are tested to ensure safety and viability.
 Products are processed in accordance with current allograft tissue industry guidelines.

 Are amniotic fluid / growth factor injections safe?